srli/SoftwareDesign/README.md

 Software Design
-Sophia Li
 ==============

-The base repository for Olin College's Software Design Spring 2014.
+Sophie's awesome repository for Software Design Spring 2014

 Folders are structured as follows: